VDA5050/VDA5050/VDA5050_EN.md

 - List of parameters if error was caused by erroneous action parameters

+#### 6.6.5.3 Error translations

+For both `errorDescription` and `errorHint`, the mobile robot can provide translations by using the `errorDescriptionTranslations` and `errorHintTranslations` arrays.
+Each translation consists of an ISO 639-1 language code and the corresponding translated text.

 #### 6.6.5.4 Predefined error types

 The mobile robot can use predefined error types to report specific issues.
 The following table lists the predefined error types and their description.